Exploring the World of Corporate Audit Services

 • Reviewing Audit Plans: They review and approve the audit plan, ensuring it aligns with the company’s objectives and risk profile.

-• Monitoring the Audit Process: Audit committees oversee the audit process, ensuring that it is conducted with integrity and independence.
+• Monitoring the Audit Process: Audit committees maintain oversight responsibilities for the entire audit process, ensuring audits are conducted with complete integrity and independence from management influence.

 • Reviewing Audit Findings: They assess the audit report and engage in discussions with external auditors to understand their findings and recommendations.